syncfusion-content/asp.net-core-docs/aspnet-core/PivotGrid/Export.md

        }

    </script>

 {% endhighlight %}

-Following method needs to be added in controller file of the application.
+The following method should be added in the MVC controller file of the application.

 {% highlight c# %}